 The world has gone mad.
 People are losing it, hoarding toilet paper and groceries.
 It’s the end of the world as we know it, we are all going to die.
 So, is this how it all ends?
 Coronavirus is causing havoc around the world, but it seems like the biggest problem we are currently facing is just not the flu-like mysterious disease, but the panic that drives human nature to take some extreme measures.

 When we grew up, back in the 80s and 90s, America was the land of dreams and endless opportunities, the place you go to make the impossible possible, a country offering its people a better life.
 But things have changed… So many civilian casualties in mass shooting across the states, and yet absolutely NO ACTION by the US Government to change it once and for all.

 It’s the 21st century, and we are all rushing and running around, chasing success, wealth and dreams.
-But do we care to stop for a moment and think – how far have we come? what have we achieved? what do we already have that we should NOT take for granted?
+But do we care to stop for a moment and think – how far have we come?
+What have we achieved?
+What do we already have that we should NOT take for granted?

 My mum passed away just over a year ago, after fighting Melanoma for nearly 3 years.
 Apparently 10 years ago, people who were diagnosed with Advanced Melanoma had a very poor prognosis and were literally sent home to start saying their goodbyes to family and friends.
 In recent years, global research breakthroughs have tripled the life expectancy for advanced melanoma patients.
 My dear mum was one of these patients.

 You know it’s time for a CHANGE.
 A Change you have been longing for.
 For way too long.
 But you just don’t do enough to make it happen.
 You keep pushing it back.
 Procrastinating… Every new year brings the thought of a New Year’s Resolution.
 This is when we all resolve to change an undesired trait or behavior, to accomplish a personal goal or otherwise improve our life.
 This could be your time to finally make things happen.